-As described in Appendix A the function of this CBF is limited.
+As described in Appendix A, the function of this CBF alternative is limited.
 In summary, the following assumptions apply.

-- The assumed bounding case scenario for the CBF will be to extract impure 50% assay HEU from 40 MT of uranium aluminum (U/Al) metal alloy, and to convert and blend down 10 MT per year of the HEU to pure 4% assay UF6.
-The diluent feed used in the bounding case scenario will be pure 1.5% assay UF6. - Blended LEU product will be 4.0% assay UF6 that meets American Society of Testing and Materials (ASTM) specifications for LWR fuel. - Surplus HEU feed assumptions include: - All surplus HEU feed will be above 20% assay. - The levels of U and U isotopes in some HEU feed will be sufficiently high to yield some LEU products that do not meet ASTM specifications for LWR fuel. - Surplus HEU feed can be either pure or impure. - Surplus HEU feed can be in any of the forms (1) metal and metal alloy, (2) uranium oxide or other uranium compounds, and (3) solutions.
+- The assumed bounding case scenario for the CBF will be to extract 10 MT of impure 50% assay HEU from 40 MT of uranium aluminum (U/Al) metal alloy, and blend to pure 4% assay UF6.
+The diluent feed used in the bounding case scenario will be pure 1.5% assay UF6. - Blended LEU product will be 4.0% assay UF6 that meets American Society of Testing and Materials (ASTM) specifications for LWR fuel. - Surplus HEU feed assumptions include: - All surplus HEU feed will be above 20% assay. - The levels of 234U and 236U isotopes in some HEU feed will be sufficiently high to yield some LEU products that do not meet ASTM specifications for LWR fuel. - Surplus HEU feed can be either pure or impure. - Surplus HEU feed can be in any of the forms (1) metal and metal alloy, (2) uranium oxide or other uranium compounds, and (3) solutions.